-A student who wishes to be reinstated and has not attended class for eight consecutive academic quarters or more, and who left in good academic standing, must complete a new application from the Student Advisement Office to re-enter the college.
-Graduation requirements will be determined from the catalog in effect on the date of acceptance for re-entry, and the student may incur additional costs and fees to complete the program.
-Disqualified students are not eligible to be reinstated.
+A student who wishes to be reinstated and has been withdrawn and who left in good academic standing must complete a new enrollment agreement from the Department of Student Success.
+Graduation requirements will be determined from the catalog in effect on the date of acceptance for re-entry, and students will incur additional costs and fees to complete the program.
+Disqualified students are not to be reinstated.